 Cadavers: All DOD-funded research involving new and ongoing research with human anatomical substances, human subjects, or human cadavers must be reviewed and approved by the U.S. Army Medical Research and Development Command (USAMRDC) Office of Research Protections (ORP), Human Research Protection Office (HRPO), prior to research implementation.
 This administrative review requirement is in addition to the local Institutional Review Board (IRB) or Ethics Committee (EC) review.
 Local IRB/EC approval at the time of submission is not required.
 Allow a minimum of 2 to 3 months for HRPO regulatory review and approval processes.
-Refer to the General Application Instructions, Appendix 1, and the

-Human Research Protections Office Resources and Overview document available on the electronic Biomedical Research Application Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.
+Refer to the General Application Instructions, Appendix 1, and the Human Subject Resource Document available on the electronic Biomedical Research Application Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.